-We have incurred net losses before net realized and unrealized gains (losses) in investments and taxes in 2019 and 2018 and may incur further net losses before net realized gains (losses) in investments and taxes if we are unable to generate significant net income under our existing agency and reinsurance agreements.
+We have incurred net losses before net realized and unrealized gains (losses) in investments and taxes in 2020 and 2019 and may incur further net losses before net realized gains (losses) in investments and taxes if we are unable to generate significant net income under our existing agency and reinsurance agreements.

-We incurred net losses before net realized and unrealized gains (losses) on investments and taxes of \$1.4 million and \$0.6 million for the years ended December 31, 2019 and December 31, 2018, respectively, due mainly to the costs to fund our operations.
+We incurred net losses before net realized and unrealized gains (losses) on investments and taxes of \$11.8 million and \$1.4 million for the years ended December 31, 2020 and December 31, 2019, respectively, due mainly to the costs to fund our operations and to higher than expected loss emergence on the Company's lawyers' book of business.

 In 2009, Protexure entered into the Agency Agreement with C&F pursuant to which C&F appointed Protexure as an agent for the purposes of soliciting, underwriting, quoting, binding, issuing, cancelling, non-renewing and endorsing accountants' professional liability and lawyers' professional liability insurance coverage in all 50 states of the United States and the District of Columbia.
 Also in 2009, AMIC Ltd. entered into the reinsurance agreement with C&F pursuant to which C&F agrees to cede and AMIC Ltd. agrees to accept as reinsurance a fifty percent (50%) quota share of C&F's liability under insurance written by Protexure on behalf of C&F and classified by C&F as accountants' professional liability and lawyers' professional liability.
+In October 2020, C&F advised us to cease writing business in eight states under the Agency Agreement.
+We are currently in discussions with alternative carriers to write policies impacted by this directive.

-In 2019, we were still able to record consolidated net income of \$2.4 million primarily due to a net realized and unrealized gains on investments of approximately \$4.1 million as a result of favorable market conditions.
-If we are unable to increase Protexure's profitability under the Agency Agreement and Reinsurance Agreement in future periods and if unfavorable market conditions emerge, we may continue to incur net losses, which could adversely affect our financial condition.
+In 2020, we recorded a consolidated net loss of \$14.6 million primarily due to loss and loss adjustment expenses incurred under the Reinsurance Agreement of approximately \$18.9 million due to higher than expected loss emergence on the Company's lawyers' book of business and to net realized and unrealized losses on investments of approximately \$1.8 million due to unfavorable market conditions attributable to the impact of the COVID-19 coronavirus pandemic on the worldwide economy.
+If we are unable to increase Protexure's profitability under the Agency Agreement and AMIC Ltd.'s profitability under the Reinsurance Agreement in future periods and if unfavorable market conditions continue, we may continue to incur net losses, which could adversely affect our financial condition.